Donor Advised Competitive Grants

 The F.M., Anne G., and Beverly B. Bistline Foundation Fund: Deadline May 1 and Nov.
 1. Grants of various amounts are given to support arts activities that will provide entertainment or art-related education to the general public and/or support the education, skills training, performance or display opportunities for local artists in Bannock, Bingham, Bear Lake, Caribou, Franklin, Oneida and Power counties.
 Click to see guidelines or to apply.

 Junior Garnier & Bud Ashford Military Veterans Fund: Deadline May 1.
 For veteran's organizations located in Bonner and Boundary counties, serving veterans within that region, including American Legion posts, Disabled American Veterans chapters, Veterans of Foreign Wars of the United States posts, Vietnam Veterans of America chapters, and Marine Corps League detachments.
-The cycle is now closed but will open again in Spring 2017.
-Click to see last year's guidelines.
+Click to see guidelines or to apply.
 If you received funding last year, click to see end of grant report.

 Idaho Education Access Fund: Deadline Jan.
 15.Grants of up to $10,000 given to higher education institutions in the state of Idaho to support access to postsecondary education for underserved students and to encourage students to complete their degree or certification programs in the state of Idaho.
 This cycle is now closed and will reopen in Fall 2017.
 Click to see last year's guidelines and application.